svenauhagen/paypal-plus-plugin/readme.txt

 At the moment, PayPal Plus can only be used by vendors in Germany.
 But their buyers can buy and pay worldwide.

+= How can I disable the PayPal Express Checkout button?

+The Paypal Express Checkout button is available in the following places:
+– Single Product Page
+– Cart Page
+– Mini Cart

+For each of these, you can decide to enable/disable the button.
+To do so just go into WooCommerce > Settings and select the Paypal Express Checkout settings page

+In the page you get is possible to select where you want to see the buttons.

+If you don’t want to have Express Checkout Gateway enabled just disable it from the same page.

 == Screenshots ==